On This Page:

 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment available today was approved through a clinical trial.
 The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.

 We have the most complete database of pancreatic cancer clinical trials in the United States.
-Patient Central Associates can run a personalized search for you.
+PanCAN Patient Services Case Managers can run a personalized search for you.
 You can also start your own search through our Clinical Trial Finder.

 Immunotherapy is a treatment that helps your immune system attack cancer cells.